-RESIDENTS of Albion Park Rail express concerns the Princess Highway has become a cluster spot for petrol stations.
+RESIDENTS of Albion Park Rail express concerns the Princes Highway has become a cluster spot for petrol stations.

-This week one of the oldest houses remaining along the Princess Highway at Albion Park Rail will be knocked down to make way for a new 7-Eleven Station.
+This week one of the oldest houses remaining along the Princes Highway at Albion Park Rail will be knocked down to make way for a new 7-Eleven Station.

-The house located along the Princess Highway is one of the oldest remaining houses in Albion Park Rail and was built between 1921 and 1950.
+The house located is one of the oldest remaining houses in Albion Park Rail and was built between 1921 and 1950.

 Excavation is expected to begin on properties 138 and 142 Princess Highway Albion Park Rail this Thursday, August 28.

-Residents, Noel and Betty Paine said they will be sad to see the house go and were concerned there were too many petrol stations in one area.
+Residents, Noel and Betty Paine said they would be sad to see the house go and were concerned there were too many petrol stations in one area.